dCache/dcache-book2/config-nfs.md

 Setting up
 ==========

-To allow file transfers in and out of DCACHE using NFSv4.1/pNFS, a new NFSv4.1 door must be started.
+To allow file transfers in and out of dCache using NFSv4.1/pNFS, a new NFSv4.1 door must be started.
 This door acts then as the mount point for NFS clients.

-To enable the NFSv4.1 door, you have to change the layout file corresponding to your DCACHE-instance.
+To enable the NFSv4.1 door, you have to change the layout file corresponding to your dCache-instance.
 Enable the NFS within the domain that you want to run it by adding the following line

     ..
     [<domainName>/nfs]